 The performance of a measuring system includes its reliability, capital, recurrent and lifetime cost, and spatial resolution, but the performance under discussion here is confined to uncertainty (including scale resolution) and resolution in time.

 Various statements of requirements have been made, and both needs and capability change with time.
-The statements given in Annex 1.E are the most authoritative at the time of writing, and may be taken as useful guides for development, but they are not fully definitive.
+The statements given in Annex 1.F are the most authoritative at the time of writing, and may be taken as useful guides for development, but they are not fully definitive.

-The requirements for the variables most commonly used in synoptic, aviation and marine meteorology, and in climatology are summarized in Annex 1.E.
+The requirements for the variables most commonly used in synoptic, aviation and marine meteorology, and in climatology are summarized in Annex 1.F.
 It gives requirements only for surface measurements that are exchanged internationally.
 Details on the observational data requirements for Global Data-processing and Forecasting System Centres for global and regional exchange are given in WMO (2010d).
 The uncertainty requirement for wind measurements is given separately for speed and direction because that is how wind is reported.

-The ability of individual sensors or observing systems to meet the stated requirements is changing constantly as instrumentation and observing technology advance.
-The characteristics of typical sensors or systems currently available are given in Annex 1.E.
+The ability of individual sensing instruments or observing systems to meet the stated requirements is changing constantly as instrumentation and observing technology advance.
+The characteristics of typical instruments or systems currently available are given in Annex 1.F.
 It should be noted that the achievable operational uncertainty in many cases does not meet the stated requirements.
 For some of the quantities, these uncertainties are achievable only with the highest quality equipment and procedures.